koninos/typescriptbook/chapter3_0.md

 #### defaultExport

-Name that will refer to the default export from the module.
+Name that will refer to the default export from the module (one per module).

 #### module-name